locessentials/eng401-business-english-us/unit3/week8/pm-plan-assignment.md

 ### Step 1: Form your team and select a project scenario

-You may work individually or in groups of up to **3 people**.
+You may work individually or in teams.
 Working in a team allows you to simulate the collaborative nature of real project management and share the workload.

 **Select a business project** for which you'll develop your project management plan.
 Consider these guidelines: